-Some properties have gables facing the street and facades of red and brown brick, which have a more Gothic influence to their style.
-Brown London stock brick, painted stucco and natural slate roofs are the most common materials, although in Ethelbert Road, Nos.
+Nos.
+2-12 Athelstan Road are tall (four storey) properties with gables facing the street and facades of red and brown brick, which have a more Gothic influence to their style.
+Brown

+London stock brick, painted stucco and natural slate roofs are the most common materials, although in Ethelbert Road, Nos.
 40 to 62 have a more Edwardian character (they date to the early 1900s) and are built using red brick with small decorative gables at second floor level.
-Whilst most of the buildings are in residential uses, there are also a few other uses including hotels at Ethelbert Terrace and one group of commercial uses in the Depository at the southern end of Athelstan Road.
+Whilst most of the buildings are in residential uses, there is at least one small hotel and one group of commercial uses in the Depository at the southern end of Athelstan Road.
 This is one of two individual buildings of note in the proposed Conservation Area and is a substantial four storey brick warehouse dating to c1900 with ground floor business premises.
+The second unique building is the former Baptist Chapel in Ethelbert Road, dating to 1914.